 OTA Academic Fieldwork Coordinator

-- May 14-15, 2019 – Mandatory two day interview process for the qualifying applicants- All applicants will receive notification by email of their eligibility for interview.
+- May 14 and 15, 2020 – Mandatory two day interview/essay process via videoconferencing for the qualifying applicants- All applicants will receive notification by email of their eligibility for interview.
 Details regarding times and locations will be provided in the correspondence.
 Please make sure the contact information you provide on your application form is accurate.

 BPCC’s OTA Program consists of a Pre-OTA component (qualification courses) and a program component.
 Students may work at any pace (part time/full time) to complete the OTA qualification courses and other requirements.
 When courses have been completed (with a “C” or better), students apply for admission to the program component.
 Applications for the OTA program component are taken each spring, with a new OTA class beginning in third summer session.
 The program is designed so that a student may complete the OTA qualification course component in 1 year and the program component in 18 months.